benabus/symbaroum/markdown/core_player_guide.md

 - The affected creature is knocked down and has to get up (see Special Actions).
 - The one who deals the damage is allowed to perform an immediate Free Attack against the affected creature.

-Example: Our ogre Grumpa has Strong 11, and therefore Toughness 11 and Pain Threshold 6.
+_**Example:** Our ogre Grumpa has Strong 11, and therefore Toughness 11 and Pain Threshold 6.
 Grumpa fights savagely against two brigands and both brigands manage to land a hit on our heroine.
 The damage, after Armor. is 7(4+3).
 Grumpa's Threshold has not been exceeded, since none of these hits dealt 7 damage on its own.
 It takes a lot for a pair of brigands to bring our robust heroine down.
-The fight continues!
+The fight continues!_

 Later in the adventure, Grumpa encounters a blight-stricken Aboar.
 Now the danger is for real, since a corrupted behemoth like that is capable of bringing down even the mightiest warrior.
 Grumpa is hit by an attack and suffers 8 points of damage after her Armor has been subtracted.
 This surpasses her Pain Threshold value of 7. and Grum pa's player decides that the ogre falls butt-first into the mud as a consequence of such a splendid hit.

-DYING CHARACTERS
+#### DYING CHARACTERS

 Monsters and non-player characters die as soon as their Toughnessreaches o, unless the Game Master wants something else to happen.
 In any case, the rules for player characters are different.

 When a character reaches o Toughnessit collapses and is considered to be dying.
 At this point, it cannot help itself in any way.
 Each turn thereafter the player is forced to make a Death Test with m20 on the character's Initiative.
 This testis repeated until someone else either stabilizes the dying character with an herbal cure, the Medicus ability or mystical healing -or until the player rolls a 1 and wakes up, or a 20 and dies.

-Example: It is not easy for Grumpa when the tainted aboar rams the fallen ogre once more and beats her Toughness down to 0.
+_**Example:** It is not easy for Grumpa when the tainted aboar rams the fallen ogre once more and beats her Toughness down to 0.
 This looks bad!
 Grumpa is out of the fight and Mira the player is now forced to make a Death Test each turn to see if Grumpa succumbs to her wounds.
 The turn after Grumpa was brought down Mira rolls a 3, and so the ogre remains at death s threshold.
 Mira rolls a 13 in turn two, so Grumpa is one step closer to death.
-Two more rolls like that and she is gone.
+Two more rolls like that and she is gone._

-DEAD PLAYER CHARACTERS
+#### DEAD PLAYER CHARACTERS

-Dead player characters may not remain in the game, but the player who creates a new character may do so using all the Experienceaccumulated by the last character.
+Dead player characters may not remain in the game, but the player who creates a new character may do so using all the Experience accumulated by the last character.
 This way, the new character does not have to start too far behind the others.

-HEALING WOUNDS
+#### HEALING WOUNDS

 Healing can happen naturally, by the use of alchemy and medicine or with the help of mystical powers.
 Performing first aid on a dying person requires the Medicus ability, an herbal cure or powers of healing.
 - Natural healing happens at a rate of one (1) point of Toughness per day.